vOptSolver/vOptSolver/README.md

 In brief, every contributions aiming to share our efforts, our algorithms, our productions around this open source software are welcome.

 ### License
-vOptSolver is distributed under the (GPL) License.
+vOptSolver is distributed under the MIT License.

 ### How To Cite
 Xavier Gandibleux, Gauthier Soleilhac, Anthony Przybylski, Flavien Lucas, Stefan Ruzika, Pascal Halffmann. vOptSolver,   a   "get   and   run"   solver   of multiobjective  linear  optimization  problems  built  on Julia and JuMP. *MCDM2017: 24th International Conference on Multiple Criteria Decision Making*.
 July 10-14, 2017.
 Ottawa (Canada).